Billionaire Boys Club: Hunt's attempts to appeal his conviction

 On the basis of multiple witness statements that Levin had been seen alive, and claims of ineffective assistance of counsel and judicial misconduct, Hunt sought to have his murder conviction overturned and get a new trial.
 Hunt's direct appeal was denied on July 12, 1996.
-However, in a federal habeas proceeding in 2004, Hunt's continuing effort to have his murder conviction overturned was revived, as the Ninth Circuit reversed a dismissal of his habeas petition.
+In a federal habeas corpus hearing in 2004, Hunt's continuing effort to have his murder conviction overturned was revived, as the Ninth Circuit reversed a dismissal of his petition.
 But this appeal, too, was ultimately unsuccessful.

 In June 2016, the Ninth Circuit affirmed the Central District of California's denial of Hunt's habeas corpus petition.
 In its affirmance, the court noted that "fairminded jurists could disagree" as to whether Hunt's trial lawyer was ineffective in his defense of Hunt, but cited the Antiterrorism and Effective Death Penalty Act of 1996's "doubly deferential lens" in its refusal to overturn the Central District's decision.

-In October 2018, the Los Angeles Superior Court denied an additional habeas corpus petition.

 In January 2018, Hunt filed an application for commutation of his sentence, which would change it from life without possibility of parole to an indeterminate life term, which would give Hunt the opportunity to prove his rehabilitation before a parole board.

-The petition notes that in prison, Hunt "is a different person: a chapel assistant and law clerk," and "a voice for nonviolence".
+The petition notes that in prison, Hunt "is a different person: a chapel assistant and law clerk", and "a voice for nonviolence".
 The petition also describes Hunt's in-custody record of conduct as "exceptional" and details his founding and facilitation of a men's spiritual group at the California State Prison in Sacramento where Hunt was imprisoned until 2012.

 In September 2018, Hunt's family and friends launched the website FreeJoeHunt.com in support of his release.
+Blogs authored by Hunt, recounting his experience during the trial and since his imprisonment, regularly appear on the website.
+In October 2018, the Los Angeles Superior Court denied an additional habeas corpus petition.